The Liberal Party has a stinker of a problem with its Coalition partner

 And that is combined with the self-righteous unbudging conviction of many Nationals demonstrated by Queensland Senator Matt Canavan and Nationals leader Barnaby Joyce going back on the Coalition's 2050 climate pledge during the campaign.

-Incidentally, Saturday's result has put a stake through the heart of the Murdoch press's relevance and influence.

 Another part of the "feedback loop" phenomenon that will plague the Liberal Party comes from the loss of well-heeled inner-city electorates.
-These are the places that hitherto generated the most donations, enthusiasm and volunteer work for the Liberal Party.
+The places that hitherto generated the most donations, enthusiasm and volunteer work for the Liberal Party.
 That money, time and work have now disappeared, along with the seats, to the teals.

 Don't expect the teal independents and newly elected Greens to disappear next election.
 Expect them to get re-elected, and when each retires expect another independent to replace her or him, as we saw with independent Helen Haines taking over from independent Cathy McGowan in the Victorian seat of Indi.